tjesi/TTM4205/README.md

 ## Reference Group

 We are looking for some more members from the KOMTEK masters program to join the reference group.
+Current members:

-Current members: Nimer Amol Singh (nimers) from MSSECCLO and Espen Sund (espen.sund) from MSMNFMA.
+Nimer Amol Singh (nimers) from MSSECCLO, Espen Sund (espen.sund) from MSMNFMA, Diderik Kramer (diderikk) from MSTCNNS.

 ## Piazza Forum